YamanSD/YamanSD/README.md

 ## About Me

-- 🎓 Currently pursuing my degree in Computer Science.
+- 🎓 Currently pursuing my degree in Computer Science with a minor in Business.
-- 💻 Proficient in the above programming languages & technologies.
+- 🎯 Gained proficiency in the above programming languages & technologies by working on personal projects.
 - 🌐 Experienced in web development, mobile app development, and desktop application development.
-- 🔍 Constantly curious and eager to learn about the latest technologies and industry trends.
-- 🌱 Actively seeking opportunities to apply and enhance my skills.
+- 🔍 Currently working on projects related to neural networks and post-quantum encryption.

 ## What Sets Me Apart